 At Manchester’s SEALIFE Centre, on 1st and 2nd April visit the Julia Donaldson & Axel Scheffler’s The Snail and The Whale event at SEA LIFE.
 Experience this beloved children’s book as you follow the story around the centre through an amazing underwater world.

 Don’t forget to decorate your very own ‘Snail Rock’ with a ‘Save The Whale’ message to display at the centre and support marine wildlife conservation.
-This is a ticket only event which you can book here.

 Open Day – Helly Hansen Watersports Centre, Salford Quays

 If you are interested in trying out watersports this Easter, Salford Leisure are hosting a family Open Day at the Helly Hansen Watersports Centre at Salford Quayson 16th April 2017.